-For both the Group and ESIL, acquisition expenses consist of commissions and brokerage expenses that are typically a percentage of the premiums on insurance policies or reinsurance contracts successfully written.
+Acquisition expenses consist of commissions and brokerage expenses that are typically a percentage of the premiums on insurance policies or reinsurance contracts successfully written.
 General and administrative expenses consist primarily of personnel expenses and general operating expenses directly attributable to insurance and reinsurance operations.
 Corporate expenses are expenses not allocated directly to the insurance and reinsurance operations.